 Wait … isn’t there already a SimplyCash business card on the market?

-Yes there is.
-The American Express SimplyCash Business Credit Card has been around for about a decade.
+Well, there was.
+The basic American Express SimplyCash Business Credit Card had been around for about a decade but has been discontinued.

 In addition to the “Plus” in the name, the SimplyCash Plus card offers the following things that the regular version does not: